JeffJeffisawesome/comp423-course-notes/docs/tutorials/rust-setup.md

 ## Intro

 Welcome to the Rust tutorial!
-Rust is a Low-level programming language, with built-in memory-safety, removing many of the headaches you would receive in ```C/C++```
+Rust is a Low-level programming language, with built-in memory-safety, removing many of the headaches you would receive in ```C/C++.```
-This tutorial aims to help you set up a docker environment to run your Rust code in, and run your first piece of code in Rust!
+This tutorial aims to help you set up a docker container to run your Rust code in, and run your first piece of code in Rust!
 A more extensive tutorial can be found [here](https://doc.rust-lang.org/book/), and documentation can be read [here](https://doc.rust-lang.org/std/index.html).

 ## Prerequisites

 You must have docker installed and running before the dev container can be created.
+Additionally, this tutorial will require you have git and VSCode installed, as well as having the Dev Containers extension on VSCode.

 ## Creating a git repository